The Depressed, Lonely Spouse

 If the loneliness/sadness is determined to be the result of marital conflicts, then the couple should discuss the specific difficulty.
 If the issue is an emotionally distant, controlling, angry or selfish spouse, those chapters on this site should be helpful.
 If unresolved family of origin issues are a major source of conflict, an approach to this sadness will be presented later in the chapter.
 Regardless of the source of the loneliness, the resolution of anger with those who hurt one are essential in the healing process.
 At time of the celebration of the third millennium during which John Paul II asked for forgiveness for human weaknesses within a holy Church, he also stated that unless one forgives one is a prisoner of one's past.
 A person can also be imprisoned by sadness, anxiety and insecurity all of which is encapsulated in anger.

 Marital loneliness can diminish as each spouse grows to appreciate more fully that love is deeds.
-The important behaviors/deeds which decrease marital loneliness are trying to have dinner daily with one's spouse and children, being positive and cheerful after work, communicaitng in a basically positive manner, spending pleasant evenings in the same room with one's spouse, and commiting oneself to try to protect one's spouse from loneliness.
+The important behaviors/deeds which decrease marital loneliness are trying to have dinner daily with one's spouse and children, being positive and cheerful after work, communicating in a basically positive manner, spending pleasant evenings in the same room with one's spouse, and committing oneself to try to protect one's spouse from loneliness.

 In addition, identifying negative thinking patterns and cognitive distortions can be beneficial (see Feeling Good by David Burns).
 In addition, the approach of positive psychology with a focus on growth in a number of virtues is also beneficial (see Character Strengths and Virtues and Learned Optimism).
 Finally, the role of faith can be beneficial in dealing with depressive illness as cited in a summary of the studies below.